DataFrames - Part 1

 Prerequisites

-Here is a screenshot of the so-called diabetes data set.
-It is taken from this webpage and it is one of the example data sets used to illustrate machine learning functionality in scikit-learn (Part III and Part IV of the course).
+Here is a screenshot of a diabetes dataset.
+It is taken from this webpage, and is one of the example datasets used to illustrate machine learning functionality in scikit-learn (Part II of the L2D course).

 This figure captures only the top part of the data.
-On the webpage you need to scroll down considerably to view the whole content.
-Thus, to get an overview of the dataset is the first main task in Data Science.
+On the webpage, you will need to scroll down considerably to view all of it.
+Thus, our first data science task, will be to obtain an overview of this datset.

 The lesson

-• works with a specific data frame and extracts some techniques to get an overview
+• Works with a specific Dataframe and explains methods used to get an overview of the data

-• discusses the concept ‘distribution’ as a way of summarising data in a single figure
+• Discusses the concept of ‘distribution’ as a way of summarising data within a single figure

-To get to know a dataset you need to
+To familiarise yourself with a dataset you need to:

-In this lesson we will only look at univariate features where each data column is studied independently of the others.
+In this lesson we will look solely at univariate features, where each data columns are studied independently of the others in the datasets.
 Further properties and bivariate features will be the topic of the next lesson.

 Reading data into a Pandas DataFrame

-The small practice data file for this section is called ‘everleys_data.csv’ and can be downloaded using the link given above in “Materials for this Lesson”.
+The small practice data file for this section is called ‘everleys_data.csv’, and can be downloaded using the link given above in Summary and Setup for this Lesson.
 To start, please create a subfolder called ‘data’ in the current directory and put the data file in it.
 It can now be accessed using the relative path data/everleys_data.csv or data\everleys_data.csv, respectively.

-The file everleys_data.csv contains blood concentrations of calcium and sodium ions from 17 patients with Everley’s syndrome.
-The data are taken from a BMJ statistics tutorial.
-The data are stored as comma-separated values (csv), two values for each patient.
+The file everleys_data.csv contains serum concentrations of calcium and sodium ions, sampled from 17 patients with Everley’s syndrome - a rare genetic disorder that results in sufferers experiencing developmental delays, intellectual and physical abnormalities.
+The data are taken from a BMJ statistics tutorial, and are stored as comma-separated values (csv): with two values given for each patient.

 To get to know a dataset, we will use the Pandas package and the Matplotlib plotting library.
 The Pandas package for data science is included in the Anaconda distribution of Python.
 Check this link for installation instructions to get started.